Facilitators

 Nasim started the Young Writers' Endeavor in 2019 to learn more about how youth can combine their writing talent with the civilization-building vision of the Baha'i Faith.

-Hope Krummell
+Hope Taylor

 Co-Founder